I don’t use my step ladder very often, so I wanted a good ladder storage solution to keep it out of my way.

 I also like that it’s powder coated in basic black, so it’ll go with whatever color scheme you paint your garage.

 Runner Up: Tornado L2000 Zinc Ladder Hook

 The best of the bunch is the Tornado L2000 zinc ladder hook.

 The Tornado L2000 actually comes with TWO ladder hooks in the package, which helps justify the price.
 At the time of this writing, it retails for around $25 for the two-pack.

 What I like about the Tornado hook is that it has the highest weight capacity of any hook I tested.

 It’ll hold up to 40 lbs when mounted into drywall by itself.
 Increase that to 60 lbs when mounted into a wood stud with drywall over top and up to 70 lbs when mounted into a wood stud by itself.

-That’s per hook.
-So if you have a 40′ fiberglass extension ladder, you can easily hang it on these hooks if the weight is distributed evenly!
+That means a 40′ fiberglass extension ladder can easily hang it on these hooks if the weight is distributed evenly!

 The hooks themselves are 7″L x 5″H x 1.5″W. Each is molded out of zinc and comes with an orange rubber coating that covers most of the hook.

 Mounting screws are included, so installation is really easy.

 The screws are a combination anchor and screw which really makes the hook feel secure.
 I only used two of them in my installation and it was still rock-solid.

 I only have two complaints about the Tornado L2000 ladder hook, and I’ll admit that they’re both really minor.

 In my case, the corners of the top of the ladder were rubbing against the wall.
 So they were also supporting the weight of the ladder.
 If you’re not careful, this could potentially damage your wall.

 Finally, the orange rubber mounting adds cushioning and cuts down on scratches.
 I know it’s for safety, but I wish it wasn’t as bright a color that stands out in your garage.